Three ways to extend your festive momentum using Sponsored Display

-The answer might be sooner than you think.
-Here are three reasons why advertising with Sponsored Display ads after the holidays can help you make the most of your holiday momentum.
+The answer might be “sooner than you think”.
+Here are three reasons why advertising with Sponsored Display ads after the festive season can help you make the most of your holiday momentum.

-During the holiday season, Amazon shoppers around the world browse for products across multiple categories as they shop for top holiday gifts and trending products.
-In fact, customers shopped at record levels this holiday season with billions of items ordered worldwide.1
+During the festive period, Amazon shoppers around the world browse for products across multiple categories as they shop for top gifts and trending products.
+In fact, customers shopped at record levels this festive period with billions of items ordered worldwide.1

-As a result of holiday shopping, many advertisers see higher page views for product detail pages.
+As a result of festive period shopping, many advertisers see higher page views for product detail pages.
 Product page views are typically a more meaningful demand signal than metrics like impressions, because it indicates shoppers are taking action to learn more about your product.
-With Sponsored Display, you can remarket to audiences who have viewed your product detail page – and post-holiday, you will likely have larger audiences to reengage.
+With Sponsored Display, you can remarket to audiences who have viewed your product detail page, and when the festive season is over, you’re likely to have larger audiences to re-engage.

-Tip: We recommend prioritizing products with the most detail page views for Sponsored Display campaigns.
+Tip: We recommend prioritising products with the most detail page views for Sponsored Display campaigns.
 Products with the most page views will also be the ones with the largest total potential remarketing audience.

-2. Holiday shoppers often browse for themselves while shopping for others
+2. Festive period shoppers often browse for themselves while shopping for others

-If you are wondering whether remarketing after the holidays is useful because you might end up remarketing to audiences who were shopping for gifts that are no longer needed, think again.
+If you’re wondering whether remarketing after the festive period is useful because you might end up remarketing to audiences who were shopping for gifts that are no longer needed, think again.

-Research suggests that many holiday shoppers discover and purchase products that pique their own interest while they’re shopping for others.
-For example, a recent study from Deloitte found that 51% of consumers shop for themselves while gift shopping for others.2 Sponsored Display can help you reignite interest among these shoppers and encourage repeat purchases among audiences who discovered your brand during the holiday season.
+Research suggests that many festive shoppers discover and purchase products that pique their own interest while they’re shopping for others.
+For example, a recent study from Deloitte found that 51% of consumers shop for themselves while gift shopping for others.2 Sponsored Display can help you reignite interest among these shoppers and encourage repeat purchases among audiences who discovered your brand during the festive period.

 Remarketing can also help you reach audiences who discovered your product while gift shopping but didn’t make a purchase because they weren’t shopping for themselves.
-After the holidays is a great time to remind these shoppers of your products and brand (they may even have a gift card in their wallets that they are ready to use).
+After the festive period is a great time to remind these shoppers of your products and brand (they may even have a gift card in their wallets that they’re ready to use).

-Tip: For the best chance of engaging shoppers who discovered your brand during the holidays, we recommend setting a daily budget that is high enough to keep your ads showing throughout the day.
+Tip: For the best chance of engaging shoppers who discovered your brand during the festive period, we recommend setting a daily budget that’s high enough to keep your ads showing throughout the day.
 If you underestimate the size of your addressable audience, your campaign might run out of budget before the end of the day.
-If this happens, your ads will pause until midnight, when the daily budget resets, and you might miss out on valuable impressions.
+If this happens, your ads will be paused until midnight, when the daily budget resets, and you might miss out on valuable impressions.